 I used The Ghost of Northumberland Strait as a read-aloud at the beginning of the year.
 I found several advantages to this book.
 First, not only was it a local author, but a teacher in our own division!
 This engaged my Grade 5 students right off the bat.
 Also, being set in the Maritimes, it made for a wonderful cross-curricular reference for the Social Studies 5 program.
 Using Lori’s book as an exemplar for trait-based writing helped my students make connections to their reading and writing.

-My favorite aspects of the online materials were twofold.
+My favorite aspects of the novel study materials were twofold.
 First, they were based upon sound and current assessment for learning practices in our division.
 Secondly, they took into account differentiation in the classroom by hitting both higher and lower level thinking.

 The Ghost of Northumberland Strait will become my “go to” book for quite some time.

-~ Brian Harvey Grade 5 Teacher/ Curriculum Coach Vermilion Elementary School, Alberta
+~ Brian Harvey, Grade 5 Teacher/ Former Curriculum Coach, Vermilion Elementary School

 Lori creates perfect characters for her young readers.
 Her stories have just the right amount of suspense and mystery mixed with age-appropriate humour.
 Where There’s a Will is a delightful sequel to the equally delightful The Ghost of Northumberland Strait.
 I would highly recommend these books for any library.

-~ Patricia Mackie, Library Manager within Parkland Regional Library System
+~ Patricia Mackie, former Library Manager within Parkland Regional Library System